TL;DR: Key Takeaways

 Growth of Corporate Training in Dubai and Abu Dhabi

 Dubai has established itself as a global business hub, and with that comes growing demand for structured skill-building.
 Corporate training in Dubai spans industries including tourism, logistics, financial services, and technology.
-The city's free zones and enterprise clusters have created dense pockets of talent that require consistent upskilling.
+The city's free zones and enterprise clusters have created dense pockets of talent that require continuous upskilling.

 Workforce Trends and Business Expansion